 You’ll find dozens of books and websites that talk about writing SEO content for websites mainly because it is difficult and hard to master.
 However, getting this one aspect of your content wrong can spell disaster for your entire business.

-As stated above, most if not everyone visiting your website has a very short attention span.
-So, you can’t expect them to read an entire web page top to bottom.
-Sure!
-Some people may read the whole page, but that’s only after they have scanned it.
+As stated above, most if not everyone visiting your website has a brief attention span.
+So, you can’t expect everyone to read an entire web page top to bottom.
+Sure, some people may read the whole page, but that’s after they have scanned it.
 So, your text has to be scannable.

-A scannable page is one that makes it very easy for a person to quickly scrol through it to find interesting bits of information.
-If they can’t find what they are looking for even if it is there, you will lose them.
+A scannable page makes it very easy for a person to scroll through it to quickly find interesting bits of information.
+If they can’t find what they are looking for, you will lose them even if it is there.

 After all, do you read every word on a website?
 Or do you jump around the page looking for what you want?